AdSense for video and games policies

 To monetize your interactive media content with Google ads, you must comply with the following policies:Content requirements

 Video players and games implementation

 Ad format guidelines

-- Content displaying ads must adhere to the AdSense program policies and the DoubleClick Ad Exchange Seller program guidelines.
+- Content displaying ads must adhere to the AdSense program policies and, where applicable, the DoubleClick Ad Exchange Seller program guidelines.
 For example, video and gaming content must exclude:

-- Pornographic, adult, or any mature content not deemed family safe.
+- Pornographic, adult, or any mature content not deemed compliant with our content policy.

 - Content that is illegal, promotes illegal activity, or infringes on the legal rights of others.